Scouts member one of eight to die in horrific head-on crash near Taupo

 The woman, who has not been officially named by police, died at the scene of the crash, along with the driver of a van and six passengers.

-The sole survivor, a 9-year-old boy who was in the van, was taken to Waikato Hospital in a critical condition but was stable last night.
+The sole survivor, a 9-year-old boy who was in the van, was taken to Waikato Hospital in a critical condition but was reported to be in a stable condition this morning.

 Police say it is too early to know what caused the crash but it appeared one vehicle crossed the centreline.